 Despite the urgency of the matter, the refugee resettlement process often consists of months and months of waiting, hours of preparation, bottomless stacks of forms and materials, and countless interviews and appointments.

-A technical assistance project of the International Rescue Committee, the Cultural Orientation Resource Exchange (CORE) supports refugee resettlement staff by developing orientation tools and resources for refugees arriving to the United States as part of the Refugee Admissions Program.
+A technical assistance project of the International Rescue Committee, the Cultural Orientation Resource Exchange (CORE) supports refugee resettlement staff by developing orientation tools and resources for refugees arriving to the United States as part of the Refugee Admissions Program funded by the U.S. Department of State Bureau of Population, Refugees, and Migration.
 With the goal of helping refugees adjust to their new homes and integrate into their new communities quickly, CORE came to ISL looking for a digital solution that would bridge the gap between pre-departure and post-arrival refugee resettlement experiences and increase comprehension around cultural and transition information.
 A key tenet of cultural orientation for refugees is self-sufficiency — but given the stress, complexities, and information overload that go along with the resettlement process, that vital information can be difficult to process and retain over time.
 The result was Settle In.

 In order to thoughtfully approach the challenge at hand, we embarked on a comprehensive discovery phase that included interviewing and surveying stakeholders around the globe, comparative analyses, familiarizing ourselves with cultural orientation curriculum, and lots and lots of research.